We are currently accepting applications for enrollment.

 Students receive individually tailored lessons that build upon each quantifiable step forward.
 Lessons are multisensory and designed to reinforce already achieved skills while developing new ones.
 Please contact us for a more detailed discussion of our approach.

-All our Tutors have completed extensive training program in the Orton-Gillingham® method that is recognized by the International Multisensory Language Education Council and the International Dyslexia Association.
+All of our Tutors are passionate about helping people with dyslexia and other learning differences.
+They have each completed an extensive training program in the Orton-Gillingham® method that is recognized by the International Multisensory Language Education Council and the International Dyslexia Association.